JPC-AV/JPC_AV_videoQC/README.md

 ```

 ### File Validation
-File naming
+#### File naming
 - AV Spex checks if the video file follows the JPC_AV naming convention (e.g., `JPC_AV_00001.mkv`).
 The script exits if the naming convention is not met.

-Multiple fixity checks are built-in to AV Spex, which can be enabled or disabled in the `config/command_config.yaml` file.
-- **Fixity**:
+#### File Fixity:
    - Generate and write md5 checksum to [input_video_file_name]_YYY_MM_DD_fixity.txt file
    - Read md5 checksums from text files in the input directory that end with '_checksums.md5' or '_fixity.txt' and validate against calculated md5.
 Record result to [input_video_file_name]_YYY_MM_DD_fixity_check.txt
-- **Stream fixity**:
+#### Stream fixity:
    - Calculate video stream and audio stream md5 checksums using the ffmpeg command: `ffmpeg -loglevel error -i {input_video} -map 0 -f streamhash -hash md5 - `
    - Read existing audio and video 'streamhash' md5s found embedded in the input mkv video file with the tags `VIDEO_STREAM_HASH` or `AUDIO_STREAM_HASH` and validate against calculated md5

 ### Metadata Tools
-- Various metadata tools are run on the input video file(s), which can be enabled or disabled in the `config/command_config.yaml` file.
+Various metadata tools are run on the input video file(s), which can be enabled or disabled in the `config/command_config.yaml` file.
 - Tools include:
-  - **MediaConch**: Checks compliance with specific policies (stored as XML files in /config/ directory).
-[MediaConch website](https://mediaarea.net/MediaConch).
+  - **[MediaConch](https://mediaarea.net/MediaConch)**: Checks compliance with specific policies (stored as XML files in /config/ directory).
-  - **MediaInfo**: Provides unified display of the most relevant technical and tag data for video and audio files.
-[MediaInfo website](https://mediaarea.net/en/MediaInfo).
+  - **[MediaInfo](https://mediaarea.net/en/MediaInfo)**: Provides unified display of the most relevant technical and tag data for video and audio files.
-  - **Exiftool**: Command-line application for reading metadata [Exiftool website ](https://exiftool.org/)
+  - **[Exiftool](https://exiftool.org/)**: Command-line application for reading metadata
-  - **ffprobe**: Gathers information from multimedia streams and prints it in JSON format. [ffprobe website](https://www.ffmpeg.org/ffprobe.html)
+  - **[ffprobe](https://www.ffmpeg.org/ffprobe.html)**: Gathers information from multimedia streams and prints it in JSON format.
-  - **QCTools**: Creates audiovisual analytics reports as XML files.
-[QCTools website](https://bavc.org/programs/preservation/preservation-tools/)
+  - **[QCTools](https://bavc.org/programs/preservation/preservation-tools/)**: Creates audiovisual analytics reports as XML files.

 ### Configuration
 The 2 yaml files in the `/config/` directory control various settings and options.
 Both files can be modified manually, but it is preferable to edit the file using the command line options.

-- **command_config.yaml**:
+#### command_config.yaml:
-   - The command_config.yaml stores settings pertaining to which output, tools and checks will be run.
+The command_config.yaml stores settings pertaining to which output, tools and checks will be run.
+Each tool has a 'run' or 'check' option. **'run'** outputs a sidecar file. **'check'** compares the values in the sidecar file to the values stored in the config.yaml file

 - Outputs ('yes'/'no'):
    - access file
    - report
    - fixity
    - stream fixity
    - overwrite stream fixity (if found)
 - Tools ('yes'/'no'):
    - exiftool
    - ffprobe
    - mediaconch
       -  mediaconch_policy: file name from any xml file in the config directory
    - mediainfo
    - mediatrace (checks custom mkv tags)
    - qctools
    - qct-parse (more on qct-parse below)
-   - Each tool has a 'run' or 'check' option
-      - **'run'** outputs a sidecar file
-      - **'check'** compares the values in the sidecar file to the values stored in the config.yaml file

-- **config.yaml**:
+#### config.yaml:
-   - Expected metadata output values are stored in `config/config.yaml`
+Expected metadata output values are stored in `config/config.yaml`
 - Values are organized by tool
 - Multiple acceptable values are written in a list:
-      ```

       Format:
          - FLAC
          - PCM

-      ```
-- **Options**
+#### Options
 Edit the config files using command line options in order to maintain consistent formatting
 - `--profile`: Selects a predefined processing profile of particular tools outputs and checks
    - Options: `step1`, `step2`, `allOff`
 - `--tool/-t`: Enables only the specified tool(s) and disables all others.
    - List multiple tools in this format: `-t exiftool -t mediainfo -t ffprobe`
 - `--on`: Enables the specified tool without affecting others.
 - `--off`: Disables the specified tool without affecting others.
 - `--signalflow/-sn`: Changes the expected values in the config.yaml file for the mkv tag `ENCODER_SETTINGS` according to NMAAHC custom metadata convention
    - Options: `JPC_AV_SVHS`, `BVH3100`
 - `--filename/-fn`: Changes the expected values in the config.yaml for the input file naming convention
    - Options: `jpc`, `bowser`
 - To edit either fo the configs without running AV Spex on an input file use the `--dryrun/-dr` option

 ### qct-parse
    To check the QCTools report, AV Spex incorporates code from the open source tool [qct-parse](https://github.com/amiaopensource/qct-parse). qct-parse can be used to check for individual tags, profiles, or specific content.